zfcampus/apigility-documentation/modules/zf-console.md

 Additionally, callables should return an integer status to use as the application's exit status; a `0` indicates success, while anything else indicates a failure.

+> #### Callables may be defined in route configuration
+>
+> As noted in the previous section, you can also provide the callable for handling the route via the
+> `handler` key of your route configuration.
+The same rules apply to that argument as for the
+> `map()` method.
+>
+> Any callables mapped directly to the `Dispatcher` instance will be preferred over those passed via
+> configuration.

 ### Creating and running the application